how to draw an excavator

 Step 2: Draw the Engine Box

-Add the Engine Box
+Draw the Engine Box

 Step 3: Draw the Swivel and Tracks

-Add the Turntable and Tracks
+Draw the Swivel and Tracks

 Step 4: Draw the Boom and Arm

-Add the Boom and Arm
+Draw the Boom and Arm

 Step 5: Draw the Bucket

-• Draw a small circle on the end of the arm to serve as the attachment for the bucket.
+• Draw a small circle on the end of the arm for the bucket’s attachment

 • Draw a tilted semi-circle that attaches to the attachment to form the bucket

-Add the Bucket
+Draw the Bucket

 Step 6: Draw the Exhaust and Engine Ventilations

 To add the exhaust pipe for the engine, draw a vertical rectangle above the engine box.
 This should not be too long.
-Add another thinner rectangle on top of it and curve the top part slightly so that it bends away from the driver’s cab.
+Add a thinner rectangle on top of it and curve the top part slightly so that it bends away from the driver’s cab.

 For the ventilation, draw three rectangles with rounded ends as shown in the below image.
 These will depict the ventilation slits for the engine.
+These simple shapes will instantly transform your drawing into a more detailed design!

 • Draw two vertical rectangles on the engine to form the exhaust pipe